gkoberger/BugzillaJS/README.markdown

   Don't attempt to guess the system info, but include a link to guess. (off by default).

+#### FILL IN PRODUCT FOR "CLONE BUG" LINK

+  Automatically select the product and componenet when clicking the Clone Bug link on the bottom right of the page.

+#### NEW DEPENDANT/BLOCKER BUG LINK

+  Adds a link next to "Depends On" and "Blocks" fields to create a new dependant/blocker bug for the current bug.

 TODO / KNOWN BUGS
 ===============================================================================